 The leases run over various periods with some leases containing an option to renew the lease upon expiry.
 Lease terms are reviewed at renewal of leases.

-During the year, depreciation expense of \$0.7 million (2022: \$4.4 million) was capitalised into capital work-in-progress.
+In 2023, depreciation expense of \$0.7 million was capitalised into capital work-in-progress.